hruthikgurram/React-eCommerce-Website/README.md

 Now let's dive into each page.
 Before getting into each page, let us first understand the components of every page.

-There are several components in every page.
+There are several components on every page.
 Out of which the common ones are:

 * Navbar
 * Announcement